 cipher suite: A set of one or more algorithms, designed to provide data confidentiality, data authenticity or integrity, and/or replay protection.

-clear channel assessment (CCA) function: The logical function in the physical layer (PHY) that determines the current state of use of the wireless medium (WM).
+clear channel assessment (CCA) function: [CCA function] The logical function in the physical layer (PHY) that determines the current state of use of the wireless medium (WM).

 colocated interference: Interference that is caused by another radio or station (STA) emitting radio energy located in the same physical device as the reporting STA, where the reported characteristics of the interference are known a priori without interference detection, measurement, or characterization by the reporting STA.